impactoss/impactoss.org/pages/trust/about.md

 ## Consensual decision making

-The Trust Deed which establishes the Impact Open Source Software Trust sets out a decision making process rooted firmly in consensual decision making.
+The [Trust Deed](({{ site.baseurl }}/resources/ImpactOSS_TrustDeed.pdf)) which establishes the Impact Open Source Software Trust sets out a decision making process rooted firmly in consensual decision making.
 Equality is also at the heart of the Trust constitution which seeks to establish a gender balance on the Board at any time.
-We are therefore always seeking applications from interested parties - please email your CV and expression of interest to info@impactoss.org to be considered.
+We are therefore always seeking applications from interested parties - please email your CV and expression of interest to [contact@impactoss.org](mailto:contact@impactoss.org) to be considered.

 ---